coverclock/com-diag-hazer/README.md

-I really appreciate the feedback and mentoring of user "clive1" on the U-Blox support forum, who several times kept me on the straight and narrow reading my understanding of the U-blox proprietary messaging.
+I really appreciate the feedback and mentoring of user "clive1" on the U-Blox support forum, who several times kept me on the straight and narrow regarding my understanding of the U-blox proprietary messaging.

 Thanks to several manufacturers of GNSS devices, or of products that